Nikolai Tolstoy: Controversy

 Tolstoy has written of the forced repatriation of Soviet citizens and others during and after the Second World War.
 As a result, he was called by the defence as an expert witness at the 1986–88 trial of John Demjanjuk in Israel.
 In a letter to the Daily Telegraph (21 April 1988), Tolstoy said the trial and the court's procedures struck "at the most vital principles of natural justice".
 He condemned the use of especially bussed-in audiences, who were repeatedly permitted by Judge Levin, the judge of the trial, to boo and hiss at appropriate moments.
 He called Levin's conduct "an appalling travesty of every principle of equity", and said that it was "a show trial in every sense of the word", even being conducted in a theatre.

-In 1989, Lord Aldington, previously a British officer (chief-of-staff to General Charles Keightley), and a former chairman of the Conservative Party and of the Sun Alliance insurance company, commenced a libel action over allegations of war crimes made by Tolstoy in a pamphlet distributed by Nigel Watts, a man in dispute with Sun Alliance on an insurance matter, entitled "War Crimes and the Wardenship of Winchester College".
+In 1989 Lord Aldington, previously a British officer (chief-of-staff to General Charles Keightley), and a former chairman of the Conservative Party and of the Sun Alliance insurance company, commenced a libel action over allegations of war crimes made by Tolstoy in a pamphlet distributed by Nigel Watts, a man in dispute with Sun Alliance on an insurance matter, entitled "War Crimes and the Wardenship of Winchester College".
 Although Tolstoy was not the initial target of the libel action, he insisted in joining Watts as defendant because, Tolstoy later wrote, Watts was not a historian and so would have been unable to defend himself.
 Tolstoy lost and was ordered to pay £2 million to Lord Aldington (£1.5 million in damages and £0.5 million in costs).
 This sum was over three times any previous award for libel.

-According to historian Bob Moore, although the repatriations did occur, Tolstoy's intention was to minimize the culpability of the Cossacks for having sided with the Nazis, and in doing so he had undertaken manipulation of the sources and made "outrageous claims" that were exposed during the trial.
+According to the historian Bob Moore, although the forced repatriations did occur, Tolstoy's intention was to minimise the culpability of the Cossacks had collaborated with Nazi Germany, and in doing so he had undertaken manipulation of the sources and made "outrageous claims" that were exposed during the trial.